Wizz Air, eastern Europe's top no-frills airline, plans London float

 | LONDON/BUDAPEST

-LONDON/BUDAPEST Wizz Air, central eastern Europe's largest airline, plans to list its shares on the London Stock Exchange, seeking to raise 200 million euros (162 million pounds) to strengthen its balance sheet as it seeks more growth.
+LONDON/BUDAPEST Wizz Air, central eastern Europe's largest airline, plans to list its shares on the London Stock Exchange (LSE.L), seeking to raise 200 million euros ($273.3 million) to strengthen its balance sheet as it seeks more growth.

 Wizz Air, which started to fly 10 years ago, is the largest budget airline of central and eastern Europe with a market share of 38 percent, and makes money while traditional local airlines have struggled or went bust in recent years.